developers-ubonu/fintrack/docs/fintrack/SCOPE_DEFINITION.md

 **Required Artifacts:**
 - Problem Statement Document
 - User Needs Analysis
-- Problem Domain Model (v0.2 or later)
+- Problem Domain Model (v0.3 or later)
+- MVP Feature Scope Document (v1.3 or later)

 **Dependent Artifacts:**
 - Business Case Document
 - Solution Vision Document
 - Project Timeline and Budget
 - Technical Specifications Document
-- MVP Feature Scope Document

 ## Purpose
 This document clearly defines the boundaries, constraints, and assumptions of the FinTrack project to establish a shared understanding of what is and is not included in the solution.
 It serves as a reference point for scope management throughout the project lifecycle and sets realistic expectations for all stakeholders.